Michail-Louka/Proj10/README.md

 11-11-24
--Need more ajustments for mobile
+-Need more adjustments for mobile